 Winter weather is snarling air travel.
 Here's what to do if your flight is canceled

+Winter weather is snarling air travel in the United States.
+Here’s what to do if your flight is canceled

 Winter weather is causing flight delays and cancellations